 The Columbia Wetlands Stewardship Partners group was formed in 2006.
 It is made up of over 35 groups, communities and agencies concerned with the wetlands.

-The group has put a great deal of time and energy in ensuring that everyone with an interest in this landscape is involved in the group.
-It includes all of the federal and provincial agencies concerned with the wetlands, all of the local NGOs with an interest in the river and wetlands, the local First Nations, industrial representatives from the tourism and forest sectors and has representatives (councilors, mayors and regional district representatives) from each of the communities along the wetlands.
+The Partnership has put a great deal of time and energy in ensuring that everyone with an interest in this landscape is involved with it.
+It includes all of the federal and provincial agencies concerned with the wetlands, all of the local NGOs with an interest in the river and wetlands, local First Nations, industrial representatives from the tourism and forest sectors and has representatives (councillors, mayors and regional district representatives) from each of the communities along the wetlands.